 As we've said many times in past months, we think we're on the way out of this terrible time.
 But we're just of the mind that ahead of us is a road, not a flightpath, and it will be bumpy, not smooth.
-This is partly why we added to our holding of the UK Treasury 1.5% 2030 bond as the benchmark 10-year yield rose in early January, driven by hopes of a 2021 economic recovery.
+That's partly why we added to our gilts during the month.
+We bought UK Treasury 5.25% 2028 bonds because this issue offers a high coupon, helping make your monthly income payments, and the price became more attractive as yields rose in January.